ildar-icoosoft/ngx-libraries/projects/ildar-icoosoft/ngx-common/README.md

 $ npm install ii-ngx-common --save
 ```

-2. You could either add into your module `imports` the `NgxCommonModule` in order to add all of the pipes.
+2. You could either add into your module `imports` the `NgxCommonModule` in order to add all of the pipes

 ```typescript
 import { NgxCommonModule } from "ii-ngx-common";